Benzodiazepine Detox

 Side Effects of Benzodiazepines

-The risks of detox from benzodiazepines are withdrawal symptoms, but also death.
-Common side effects associated with benzodiazepines include:
+The most common side effects associated with benzodiazepines include:

 • Sedation